HazyResearch/cs145-notebooks-2016/jupyter_install.md

 We recommend that you install via Anaconda:

 1. Download & install Anaconda for Python 2.7 [here](https://www.continuum.io/downloads)
-2. Run `jupyter notebook` to confirm that the installation worked!
+2. Restart your terminal and run `jupyter notebook` to confirm that the installation worked!

 ### Installation via `pip`